Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 Even if game dev isn't your thing, Chris routinely runs through [Advent of Code] problems, solving them with Rust, which is a great place to see smart algorithms written succinctly in idiomatic code.

-Chris is where I learned about [nom], and how to do better parsing, which might have helped land my latest job!
+Chris is where I learned about [nom], and how to do better parsing, discussion of which might have helped land my latest job!

 ### resources 10

-If you know of any other good guides, drop a comment below!
+If you know of any other good guides or resources, drop a comment below!

 Start building
 --------------

 ### building 1

 But the best way to learn Rust is to start building.

 Rust is one of the few languages that work in just about any field.

-What do you want to build?
+So what do you want to build?

 ### building 2

-To give you some food for thought, you can build command line apps, cross-platform GUI apps, full stack web apps, embedded microcontroller apps, machine learning tools, networking tools, libraries that can be consumed by other programs and video games.
+To give you some food for thought, you can build command line apps, cross-platform GUI apps, full stack web apps, embedded microcontroller apps, machine learning tools, networking tools, video games, and even libraries that can be consumed by other programs.

 The list is essentially endless.